Colleen Hardwick

-Colleen Hardwick is a Canadian politician and filmmaker in Vancouver, British Columbia, who served on Vancouver City Council from 2018 to 2022.
+Colleen Hardwick (born September 17, 1958) is a Canadian politician, media executive and producer in Vancouver, British Columbia, who served on Vancouver City Council from 2018 to 2022.
 Hardwick is the daughter of former Vancouver alderman Walter Hardwick and the granddaughter of former Vancouver park commissioner Iris Hardwick.

 Early career

-Hardwick worked on dozens of film and television projects through a twenty-five year career.

-Hardwick won a 1997 “Forty under 40” award in entrepreneurship from Business in Vancouver.
+Hardwick starter her career in production in the TV and movie industry.
+She eventually founded a Vancouver-based production company called New City Productions.

-Evolving from film production to film industry technology, Hardwick developed MovieSet Inc., a platform to monetize movies under production, but did not succeed.
+Hardwick developed MovieSet Inc., a platform to monetize movies under production.
+The company raised Series A venture capital, but ceased operations in 2011 following the financial crisis.

-In 2010, applying technology to the information-gathering phase of urban planning, she founded PlaceSpeak, a location-based civic engagement platform designed to consult with people within specific geographic boundaries.
+In 2010, she founded PlaceSpeak, a location-based civic engagement platform designed to consult with people within specific geographic boundaries.
+PlaceSpeak received B Corporation certification in 2021.

 Political career

-Hardwick announced her candidacy for Vancouver city council in the summer of 2005.
-She campaigned with the Non-Partisan Association (NPA) against a proposal to use assets from Vancouver's Property Endowment fund to build housing that would not yield a return on the investment, claiming her Vision Vancouver opponents “don't even understand how market housing works.”
-Hardwick had the endorsement of the Vancouver Sun’s editorial board ahead of the November election.
+Hardwick announced her candidacy for Vancouver City Council in the summer of 2005.
+She campaigned with the Non-Partisan Association (NPA) against a proposal to use assets from Vancouver's Property Endowment fund to build housing that would not yield a return on the investment, claiming her Vision Vancouver opponents "don't even understand how market housing works."
+Hardwick was endorsed by Vancouver Sun’s editorial board ahead of the November election.
 With ten councillors to be elected, she placed thirteenth.

-Again running under the NPA banner, Hardwick came fifth.
+In 2018, again running under the NPA banner, Hardwick came fifth and was elected to the council.
 On a council with no party majority, she frequently questioned some of the initiatives and policies brought forth, and regularly voiced concerns about what she calls "scope-creep" where the municipal government dedicates resources to issues traditionally in the realm of other levels of government.

 Hardwick was elected as a member of the NPA but resigned from that organization in April 2021 to sit as an independent councillor.
 Five months later, Hardwick announced her affiliation with a new civic party, TEAM for a Livable Vancouver, and on March 13, 2022 was acclaimed as TEAM's mayoral candidate for the 2022 municipal election.
 Hardwick came in third in the mayoral race with 9.97% of the vote.

 While on council, Hardwick sought the establishment of an independent auditor general for Vancouver.